Site search

 Inside the Vaults: George Washington and the Paparazzi

+Today's post comes from Gregory Marose, an intern in the National Archives Office of Strategy and Communications.
 America is a celebrity-crazed nation, a place where movie stars, musicians, and even politicians are relentlessly pursued by the paparazzi.
-But you may be surprised to learn that our national fascination with fame predates Hollywood and the modern media.
-The proof is in an original letter written by President Washington to his friend, Gov. Henry [...]
+But you may be surprised to learn that our national fascination with fame predates Hollywood and the modern … Continue reading Inside the Vaults: George Washington and the Paparazzi

 Inside the Treasure Vault